Notes |

 [4, 5]

-• Death of Pearl Adams
+- Death of Pearl Adams

 Miss Pearl Adams, who was born and reared in the Beulah community, died Jan.
 29 at the home of her mother in Sterling, Kan.
-She was 49 years of age and had been a teach in the schools of Wichita, Kan., for 12 years.
+She was 49 years of age and had been a teacher in the schools of Wichita, Kan., for 12 years.
 The following obituary comes from the Sterling Bulletin.

 Ida Pearl Adams, daughter of J.M. and Rachel Adams, was born near Bostwick, Nebr., Dec.
 14, 1883, and died at the home of her mother in Sterling, Jan.
 29, 1933.
 At the age of 17, she began her life profession of teaching near Beulah.
 For two years, she attended Geneva College, at Beaver Falls, Pa.
 Then the family moved to Sterling and her education was continued in Sterling College, from which she received an A.B. degree in 1910.